PI22-7/H.E.C/Readme.md

 ## add a steam user ##
 this is important as the program will look within the steam users files for required programs it is also important to give the steam user sudo priviliges

+## give sudo priviliges
+give sudo privilges by adding the steam user to the wheel group
+* sudo usermod -a -G wheel 'youruserhere' this must be done with root or a user already equiped with sudo access if you are having trouble with this step verify you have your sudoers file setup correctly
+* visudo
+uncommment:

 ## adding steamcmd ##
 (for debian):